zaproxy/zaproxy-website/site/content/docs/desktop/ui/dialogs/options/anticsrf.md

 The form POST parameter names that should be treated as anti CSRF tokens.

+### Partial Matches

+Defines if the form POST parameter names should be treated as anti CSRF tokens if they include one of the tokens (instead of requiring an exact match).

 ## See also

 |   |                                                      |                                                 |